jdh4/running_gromacs/README.md

 # Running Gromacs

-This guide presents best practices with Gromacs on the Princeton HPC.
+This guide presents the best practices for Gromacs on the Princeton HPC clusters.